pearl-ai/pearl-ai.github.io/README.md

 ## Episodes

 The  platform is a single paged application, with the course content present inside the "Episodes" section.
 Each episode is basically a seperate chapter.
-Why we named it "*episode*" is something you will figure out.
+Why we named each chapter an "*episode*" is something you will figure out.

 ### Current Episodes
 * Introduction